autonity/docs.autonity.org/concepts/architecture/index.md

 To learn more about the concept see [Oracle network](/concepts/oracle-network/).

 #### Voting rounds
 The Autonity Oracle Contract implements logic to manage submission of price data reports and calculation of median price over [voting rounds](/glossary/#voting-round) by protocol only functions:

 - Set oracle voters based on validators in the consensus committee and update the voter set as the consensus committee is re-selected at the end of an epoch.
 - Manage oracle voting rounds, triggering the initiation of a new voting period at the end of a round.

 #### Voter selection
 Participation in the oracle protocol is a validator responsibility and validators in the consensus committee are automatically selected to vote on median price computation by a protocol-only function.
 As the last block of an epoch is finalized, this function is executed to determine the oracle voters for the following epoch.

 Consensus committee membership is computed by the Autonity Protocol Contract; see [committee selection](/concepts/architecture/#committee-selection).

+#### Slashing penalty computation
+The Autonity Oracle Contract manages the computation of accountability penalties for proven oracle price reporting faults at epoch end.
+A slashing model is implemented with penalties applied for reporting "outlier" prices falling outside a tolerance threshold of the median prices reported by other oracles in the [oracle network](/concepts/oracle-network).
+The contract implements logic to:

+- Calculate penalties based on static (set in the contract, see [slashing protocol configuration parameters](/concepts/ofd/#slashing-protocol-configuration)) and dynamic factors specific to the epoch circumstances.
+See [slashing amount calculation](/concepts/ofd/#slashing-amount-calculation).

+Depending upon the validator's inactivity score the protocol will apply penalties to:

+- Detect outliers by a threshold mechanism setting a percentage range that a reported price can differ from the median value of prices reported by other oracles.
+See [Outlier detection calculation](/concepts/oafd/#outlier-detection-calculation).
+- Adjust rewards and penalties for price reporting based on the confidence score an oracle places on a reported price and the oracle's price reporting performance over the epoch.
+See [Confidence score calculation](/concepts/oafd/#confidence-score-calculation) and [Epoch performance score calculation](/concepts/oafd/#epoch-performance-score-calculation).
+- Apply slashing for reporting outliers proportionally to the confidence score provided for the outlier.
+See [Slashing amount calculation](/concepts/oafd/#slashing-amount-calculation).
+Slashing is applied according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.

+To learn more about the concept see [Oracle accountability fault detection (OAFD)](/concepts/oafd/).

 ### ASM ACU Contract
 The contract implementing the Autonomous Currency Unit (ACU) element of the Auton Stabilization Mechanism.
 It computes the value of the ACU, an optimal currency basket of 7 free-floating fiat currencies.
 Value is computed for the basket currencies using [median price data](/concepts/architecture/#median-price-computation) from the Oracle Contract.
 The basket quantity corresponding to each symbol is set to give ACU maximum stability.

 The contract provides primitives for computing the ACU value and managing the basket currency symbols and quantities (i.e. weighting).
 The contract stores [protocol parameters](/reference/protocol/) that specify the currency pairs for the basket, the quantities of those currencies in the basket, and the scale of precision for the ACU value.
 Per the Autonity Protocol Contract, ACU protocol parameters are initialised at network [genesis](/reference/genesis/).